 1. Assumes a 4% inflation rate with construction occurring in 2030.
-Some costs may be duplicated across strategies, such as landscaping under PH-2 and landscape separated bikeways under WB-1.
+Some costs may be duplicated across strategies, such as landscaping under PH-2 and landscape separated bikeways under WB-1, and cameras under PH-1 and traffic signal upgrades under DG-1.
 2. See Appendix F for more details on cost estimates.

-3. Funding already secured via CNRA Urban Greening Grant for tree planting along Richmond Parkway adjacent to Atchison Village identified as lead have jurisdiction over the priority strategy and will have ultimate decisionmaking power during implementation.
-Coordinating agencies may have prior planning knowledge or funding streams valuable for implementation, be working on similar efforts or efforts affected by the strategy, or have a role in post-implementation operation.
-For example, MTC could have a role in identifying funding for Bay Trail improvements in strategy WB-1.
-Lead agencies and coordinating agencies may work together to identify funding sources for the priority strategies, which altogether are estimated to cost between \$130M and \$150M.
-Lead agencies can look for opportunities to initiate these strategies immediately regardless of target completion timeframe.
+3. Funding already secured via CNRA Urban Greening Grant for tree operation.
+For example, MTC and East Bay Regional Parks District (EBRPD) could have a role in identifying funding for Bay Trail improvements in strategy WB-1.
+These priority strategies will bring substantial improvements to the corridor and lead agencies can look for opportunities to initiate these strategies immediately regardless of target completion timeframe.